freedev/chef-tomee/README.md

-# tomee-cookbook
+# tomee

-Installs and configures Apache TomEE, all-Apache Java EE 6 Web Profile.
+This cookbook installs and configures Apache TomEE.
+It defaults to downloading TomEE from an tomee_url you specify in attributes/default.rb This cookbook is inspired and built on Opscode's Tomcat cookbook.

 ## Supported Platforms